holepunchto/pear-docs/guide/making-a-pear-terminal-app.md

 ## Step 3.
 Run in dev mode

-To test this chat app, in one terminal run `pear dev .`
+To test this chat app, in one terminal run `pear run --dev .`

 The app will output something similar to: